twirl/The-API-Book/README.md

   * In English: [html](https://twirl.github.io/The-API-Book/docs/API.en.html), [epub](https://twirl.github.io/The-API-Book/docs/API.en.epub), [pdf](https://twirl.github.io/The-API-Book/docs/API.en.pdf)
   * In Russian: [html](https://twirl.github.io/The-API-Book/docs/API.ru.html), [epub](https://twirl.github.io/The-API-Book/docs/API.ru.epub), [pdf](https://twirl.github.io/The-API-Book/docs/API.ru.pdf)

-These text are only contain clean-copies.
+Pre-compiled books above comprise clean-copy texts only.
 Drafts could be found in the `src` folder.
-Complete new chapters will be published on:
+Complete new chapter drafts will be published on:
   * my [medium](https://twirl.medium.com/) blog in English;
   * my [habr](https://habr.com/ru/users/forgotten/posts/) blog in Russian.

 I'd appreciate if you share them on reddit, for I personally can't do that: reddit bans me for ‘self-promotion’.

-The work is distributed under Creative Commons Attribution-NonCommercial 4.0 license, meaning in general that you're totally free to use this book in any manner while complying with two rules:
+The work is distributed under a Creative Commons Attribution-NonCommercial 4.0 license, meaning in general that you're totally free to use this book in any manner while complying with two rules:
   * you're not getting commercial profit from the book;
-  * you're not forgetting to mention the author.
+  * you're not forgetting to mention the author properly.

 See full license in LICENSE.md file or at [Creative Commons Website](http://creativecommons.org/licenses/by-nc/4.0/).